havanagrawal/followapp-exotel-listener/README.md

-# A RESTful listener service for FollowApp
+# A RESTful listener service for FollowApp's interaction with Exotel

 ## Overview
 A simple service exposed to Exotel that responds to GET/POST requests